LI7XI/AudioAnalyzerDocs/docs/performance.md

 For example, when using FFT then BandResampler, you always specify a frequency range (`FreqMin`, `FreqMax`), which means any frequencies beyond `FreqMax` don't need to be captured.

-We can calculate the target rate rate from the frequency range, simply, 100Hz of frequency need at least 200Hz sample rate, 210Hz need at least 420Hz, and so on.
+We can calculate the target rate from the frequency range, simply, 100Hz of frequency need at least 200Hz sample rate, 210Hz need at least 420Hz, and so on.

 So we can make a variable for the `TargetRate`, and assuming we already have a variable for `FreqMax`, we can calculate the `TargetRate` as the following: `TargetRate=((#FreqMax# * 2) * 1.1)`